libass/JavascriptSubtitlesOctopus/README.md

 - `subContent`: The content of the subtitle file to play.
 (Require either `subContent` or `subUrl` to be specified)
 - `workerUrl`: The URL of the worker.
 (Default: `libassjs-worker.js`)
+- `wasmUrl`: The URL of the WebAssembly file. (if your wasm file is not in the same directory as the worker, you need to specify this) (Optional)
 - `fonts`: An array of links to the fonts used in the subtitle.
 (Optional)
 - `availableFonts`: Object with all available fonts - Key is font name in lower case, value is link: `{"arial": "/font1.ttf"}` (Optional)